cloudycua/best-picture-winners-cli-gem/README.md

 # BestPictureWinners

-This Ruby Gem provides a CLI to view the Best Picture Academy Award winners with details from the Rotten Tomatoes website.
+This Ruby Gem provides a CLI to view and sort the Best Picture Academy Award winners.
+Details are provided from the Rotten Tomatoes website.

 ## Installation